FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 > .txlSubscribe()

 Returns a ReadableStream that notifies when something changed on the bucket (data stream returns the Bucket name).
+NOTE: currently the payload will always be the bucket and then you would have to use the other functions to find the data that change, however we have an open issue to track this so we can return more granular information in the event payload.

 ```js
   const txlStream = client.txlSubscribe();